-Southeast Asian Agricultural Engineering Student Chapter Annual Regional Convention (ARC) was founded by the Malaysian Society of Agriculture and Food Engineers (MSAE) in 2015.
-ARC is an annual activity for the engineering students' club in agriculture, and it involves participation from students across Southeast Asia, including Malaysia, Indonesia, Thailand, the Philippines, and other countries.
-This program has the potential to enhance networking within the industry and society at both national and international levels due to its involvement of students and academics from various countries.
+The Southeast Asian Agricultural and Food Engineering Student Chapter Annual Regional Convention (ARC) was founded by the Malaysian Society of Agricultural and Food Engineers (MSAE) in 2015.
+ARC is an annual activity for the engineering students' club in agriculture, involving participants from students across Southeast Asia, including Malaysia, Indonesia, Thailand, the Philippines, and other countries.
+This program has the potential to enhance networking within the industry and society at both national and international levels by bringing together students and academics from various countries.

 The program aligns with government initiatives to empower agriculture and the food industries.
-Furthermore, it will serve as a foundation for promoting agricultural empowerment and food engineering on a global scale.
+It serves as a foundation for promoting agricultural and food engineering empowerment on a global scale.
 Agriculture stands as a pivotal income source in Southeast Asia, boasting fertile lands and abundant sunshine.
 With technological advancements, producers and consumers could gain benefits through sustainable development, both locally and globally.

-Maejo University takes pride in hosting the 11st Southeast Asian Agricultural and Food Engineering Student Chapter Annual Regional Convention 2025.
+Maejo University takes pride in hosting the 11th Southeast Asian Agricultural and Food Engineering Student Chapter Annual Regional Convention 2025.
 This event aims to showcase diverse agricultural and food industry innovations, fostering wellness and cultural exchange.
-Activities include professor talks, poster presentations, RC boat racing, MyCobot challenges, technical tours, cultural performances, and more, promising enriching academic and lifelong experiences for all participants.
+Activities include professor talks, poster presentations, MyCobot challenges, technical tours, cultural performances, and more.
+The event will enrich academic and lifelong experiences for all participants.

 Purpose of the event

 The convention's primary aim is to offer undergraduate students from Southeast Asian countries like Malaysia, Indonesia, the Philippines, and Thailand a platform to present their projects and ideas.
-It also emphasizes cultural networking to underscore globalization and cross-cultural learning.
+It also emphasizes cultural networking to highlight globalization and cross-cultural learning.
 Encouraging students in engineering and technology to participate will promote extracurricular activities that bridge classroom learning with real-world industrial challenges.

 Interactive poster presentation

 All participating teams will be invited to showcase their research findings and products and compete for a chance to win.
 The exhibition provides young engineers an excellent opportunity to explore, interact with, and learn about the latest innovations in engineering and agro-industry.
-Learning their peers' exhibits allows them to discover new ideas, find solutions, and receive feedback to enhance their designs.
+Viewing their peers' exhibits allows them to discover new ideas, find solutions, and receive feedback to enhance their designs.
 Challenge outline is as follows:

 All registered groups for ARC2025 must participate in this activity.